 Gold and silver have been used as a means of exchange and store of value for centuries.
 In times of economic turbulence, these precious metals have typically maintained their purchasing power, making them ideal inflation hedges.

-Different ways to invest in gold and silver are through buying physical metals, mutual funds, or ETFs (exchanged traded funds).
-The popular gold ETF is the SPDR Gold Trust (GLD) and the popular silver ETF is the iShares Silver Trust (SLV).
+Different ways to invest in gold and silver are through buying physical metals, mutual funds, or ETFs (exchange-traded funds).
+The popular gold ETF is the SPDR Gold Trust (GLD), and the popular silver ETF is the iShares Silver Trust (SLV).

 |Invesco||DB Silver Fund||DBS|